 They are edible seeds that grow in the pods of the sesame plant.

-They are highly nutritious and also consumed in the form of oil, an ingredient very used in Asian and Indian cuisine.
+They are also consumed in the form of oil, an ingredient very used in Asian and Indian cuisine.

-They can be black or white (image below), and we're using both today for these cookies.
-The flavor hardly differs between the two, but the black seeds make a visual difference.
+They can be black or white; we're using both today for these cookies.
+The flavor hardly differs, but the black seeds mark a visual difference.

 - Sesame seeds: for visual reasons (they look so pretty!)
-I use two colors of sesame seeds, but you can use only one.
+I use sesame seeds in two colors, but you can use only one.
 The flavor will be the same.
+Use just black seeds and make black sesame cookies.

 - Sesame oil: it is a fantastic ingredient, very fragrant and with a unique flavor.
 It adds a rich quality and unmistakable note to a dish.
 Use sparingly as it is very strong.